USA

 Features

-FM receiver.
-Built-in tuner for receiving radio broadcasts in the FM band.
-It is this range that the vast majority of modern music radio stations use, since it allows you to broadcast sound in stereo.
-However, some player models also support other standards — for example, AM, in which stations of the "conversational" genre are widely represented.
-To listen to the radio, you usually need to connect headphones — their wire acts as an antenna.
+- FM receiver.
+Built-in tuner for receiving radio broadcasts in the FM range.
+It is this range that the vast majority of modern music radio stations use, since it allows broadcasting sound in stereo format.
+However, some player models also support other standards - for example, AM, in which talk stations are widely represented.
+To listen to the radio, you usually need to connect headphones - their wire acts as an antenna.

-Dictaphone.
-Ability to work the player in voice recorder mode — to record sound.
-Usually, the built-in microphone is used.
-The general functionality of such a recording is noticeably more modest than in specialized voice recorders, but for simple tasks it may well come in handy.
+- Dictaphone.
+The player can operate in voice recorder mode to record sound.
+Typically, the built-in microphone is used.
+The general functionality of such a recording is noticeably more modest than in specialized voice recorders, but for simple tasks it may well be useful.

 Bluetooth